-Cape Soya is the northernmost point of Hokkaido, and therefore of Japan.
-Near to the city of Wakkanai, the cape is a popular stopping point for bikers and tourists, and has quite a few monuments, gift shops, a windmill and lighthouse.
+Cape Soya is the northernmost point of Hokkaido , and therefore of Japan.
+Close to the city of Wakkanai , the cape is a popular stopping point for bikers and tourists and has quite a few monuments, gift shops, a windmill, and a lighthouse.
 If the weather is good you can see Sakhalin, a Russian island once part of Japan, from the lookout point.

 The northernmost point has a Russian-Japanese peace and cooperation monument